GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/system-overview/index.md

 </figure>

 ### Attribution event flow

 Imagine a publisher site that displays ads.
-Each advertiser or ad tech provider wants to learn about interactions with their ads, and attribute conversions.
+Each advertiser or ad-tech provider wants to learn about interactions with their ads, and attribute conversions to the correct ad.
 Reports (both event-level and aggregatable) would be generated as follows:

 1. On the publisher site, an ad element (`<a>` or `<img>` tag) is configured with a special attribute `attributionsrc`.
 Its value is a URL, for example `https://adtech.example/register-source/ad_id=...`.

-    For a click:
+    Here's an example of a link that will register a source once clicked:

     ```javascript
     <a href="https://shoes.example/landing"